Choosing the Right Commercial Coffee Accessories

 Airpot and decanter racks are designed to hold dispensing equipment securely, and are usually set up in serving lines and coffee stations.
 They include drip trays for easy cleanup, and often feature compartments for creamers and sugar.
 Signage areas provide a place for coffee descriptions.
-Airpot racks are available in sizes large enough to accommodate six containers, and most are made with carbon-steel wire construction, which resist corrosions and provides easy cleaning.
+Airpot racks are available in sizes large enough to accommodate six containers, and most are made with carbon-steel wire construction, which resists corrosion and provides easy cleaning.

 Airpot covers are built to accommodate push-button or lever-top airpots.
 They are used in upscale spaces to create a uniform appearance, especially on banquet lines where they can be used to match chrome chafing dishes.
 Their bodies are mainly made out of chrome, and the handles and trim can be made in brass or chrome.

 Good specialty cups are necessary to provide customers with an authentic experience where drinks will be served at the table.
 They come individually or in sets, and are available for many types of drinks.
-Espresso cups, also known as demitasse cups, hold between two and three ounces for serving single and double shots.
-Cappuccino cups are regularly five ounces, allowing for an even ratio between espresso and steamed milk, while latte cups are usually larger.
+Espresso cups, also known as demitasse cups, hold between 2 and 3 ounces for serving single and double shots.
+Cappuccino cups are regularly 5 ounces, allowing for an even ratio between espresso and steamed milk, while latte cups are usually larger.
 Café au lait cups are broader and shorter than regular coffee mugs, and larger than cappuccino and espresso cups.
 They often have no handles, making them look like a small bowl.